gtk-rs/gtk4-rs/book/src/css.md

 {{#rustdoc_include ../listings/css/7/window/window.ui}}
 ```

-A `ComboBoxText` contains text and a small image of an arrow.
+A `ComboBoxText` contains a label and a small image of an arrow.
-Let us say we want to give the arrow a different color, but not the text.
+Let us say we want to give the arrow a different color, but leave the label as is.
 How would we do that?

-We see the answer by checking the CSS nodes of [`gtk::Combobox`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.ComboBox.html#css-nodes) the more general form of `ComboBoxText`.
+We see the answer by checking the CSS nodes of [`gtk::ComboBox`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.ComboBox.html#css-nodes), the more general form of `ComboBoxText`.

 ```
 combobox